-While Pakistan has always been receptive to American mediation over Kashmir, India had so far been hesitant to accept it.
-It now appears New Delhi feels confident that it has influential quarters Washington that the Kashmir issue is intimately connected with the global war against terrorism.
-The Vajpayee government, therefore, does not now seem to be averse to accepting the United States as a "facilitator".
-Whatever name we may give to Washington's role, there is no denying that the US has become an arbiter of sorts between Pakistan and India.
+And lastly, the most important factor: While Pakistan has always been receptive to American mediation over Kashme.
+India had so far been hesitant to accept it.
+It now appears New Delhi feels confident that it has convinced influential quarters in Washington that the Kashmir issue is intimately connected with the global war against terrorism.